red-catus/2024CyberDefenseChallenge.github.io/D2: RegEx, not Rejects!/Look for Insider Threats.md

 The first time I dealt with RegEx in a bioinformatics course, I thought it was a nightmare and incredibly complex.
 However, the use of RegEx does save time when doing searches or processing texts.

 Looking at the encryption method, we can do a quick glance and pick out important details.
-I'm not Python expert, but this was my understanding of the first 5 lines:
+I'm not a Python expert, but this was my understanding of the first 5 lines:

 	• Vapid is function being defined with key value being LUCKYLION and the function returns as bytes object.
 	• If key is a string, ASCII encoding is used to convert it to bytes